AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 5. DEPLOY
 ```

+This lays out the complete methodology.
+But any experienced team will ask two questions: how do you maintain a reasonable scope in Cascade Methodology and how do you control the timeline?

 ## Scope
-How do you maintain a reasonable scope in Cascade Methodology?

 Avoiding scope creep is an issue of defining the problems to be solved in a development cycle, rather than specific features (features are just solutions to problems).
 You should avoid the flawed concept of MVPs and focus releases on <a href="/blog/on-the-why-down">MSPs (Minimum Solved Problems)</a>.

 An MSP set is a subset of user and business problems that need to be solved by the software in some way.
 This approach allows for cross-disciplinary and mental flexibility in what features really need to be built.